HIGHLIGHTS

 One area where the Victoris deserves genuine praise is its commitment to physical buttons.
 Nearly every major function has a dedicated control, from the steering wheel and center console to the door panels and the driver-side knee area.
 Some of these switches feel lifted straight from older Maruti Suzuki models, but familiarity is not a bad thing here.
 Buttons remain one of the most reliable forms of interaction, and Victoris benefits from having them in abundance.

 Where the interior stumbles is storage.
-The Victoris simply does not offer enough practical spaces, and the ones it does provide on the glove box, cup holders, and center console area are small and easily filled.
+The Victoris simply does not offer enough practical spaces, and the ones it does provide in the glove box, cup holders, and center console area are small and easily filled.
 This is a noticeable oversight in a family-focused SUV and an area Suzuki could have handled better.

 That said, the top trims come heavily equipped to hold their own against rivals.
-A 10.25-inch digital instrument cluster, head-up display, sunroof, wireless charging, Infinity eight-speaker audio system, PM2.5 air filtration, 64 color ambient lighting and updated infotainment software give the Victoris plenty of substance beyond the basics.
+A 10.25-inch digital instrument cluster, head-up display, sunroof, wireless charging, Infinity eight-speaker audio system, PM2.5 air filtration, 64 color ambient lighting, and updated infotainment software give the Victoris plenty of substance beyond the basics.

 In terms of ambience, most variants use a black and white interior theme that feels airy and pleasant.
 The All-Wheel Drive version switches to an all-black cabin, trading brightness for a sportier and more serious tone.